cdapio/coopr/docs/docs/source/rest/plugins.rst

    * - Parameter
      - Description
    * - status
      - filter results to only contain resources in the given status.
-Must be one of "active", "inactive", "staged", or "unstaged"
+Must be one of "active", "inactive", "staged", or "recalled"

 HTTP Responses
 ^^^^^^^^^^^^^^